gvwilson/sdxpy/src/db/index.md

 ## Playing With Blocks {: #db-block}

 How can we make our file-backed implementation more efficient?
-One option would be to save each block in a file of its own, in the same way that we saved each version of a file in [%x archive %].
+One option would be to save each record in a file of its own, in the same way that we saved each version of a file in [%x archive %].
 However,
 this strategy won't give us as much of a performance boost as we'd like.